Chuy García: Illinois Senate

-Democratic State Senator Howard W. "Howie" Carroll of the 1st district of the Illinois Senate was redistricted to the 8th district, and in 1992 García ran for the Illinois Senate in the 1st district, winning the open-seat Democratic primary with 8,604 votes (52.06%) to Donald C. Smith's 6,159 (37.26%) and Gilbert G. Jimenez's 1,765 (10.68%).
+Democratic state senator Howard W. "Howie" Carroll of the 1st district of the Illinois Senate was redistricted to the 8th district, and in 1992 García ran for the Illinois Senate in the 1st district, winning the open-seat Democratic primary with 8,604 votes (52.06%) to Donald C. Smith's 6,159 (37.26%) and Gilbert G. Jimenez's 1,765 (10.68%).
 The primary was tantamount to election in the heavily Democratic 1st district, and in the general election, and García defeated Republican nominee Esequiel "Zeke" Iracheta, 21,314 votes (81.74%) to 4,762 (18.26%).
 He was Illinois's first state senator of Mexican descent.
 García resigned from the city council and was succeeded by his protégé Ricardo Muñoz.

 In the 1996 Democratic primary, García was challenged by Alderman Juan Soliz of the 25th Ward.
 Soliz, who had also been elected in the March 1986 special elections, had been supported by Vrdolyak, earning him Chicago Hispanics' ire.
 When Soliz was elected, he called for unity among Hispanic aldermen, a plea they ignored.
 Soliz and García even celebrated their inaugurations by hiring separate mariachi bands to play outside the council chambers.
 After Soliz was replaced as chair of the Aviation Committee by García, he derided it as a "racist move", though they were both Mexican-Americans.
 García defeated Soliz, 6,839 votes (59.34%) to 4,686 (40.66%) and was reelected unopposed in the general election.
 In office, García helped shepherd "immigrant-friendly" health care and education reforms through the legislature.
-He lost the 1998 Democratic primary election by Antonio Munoz, who was backed by the Hispanic Democratic Organization, Mayor Richard M. Daley's campaign group and political machine.
+He lost the 1998 Democratic primary election to Antonio Munoz, who was backed by the Hispanic Democratic Organization, Mayor Richard M. Daley's campaign group and political machine.
 Munoz defeated García by 6,924 votes (53.72%) to 5,964 (46.28%).
 Alderman Ricardo Muñoz (no relation to Antonio Munoz), talking in 2010 about his mentor's defeat, said: "Part of the rationale that I think Chuy lost in '98 was that we got sloppy and they [Munoz and the HDO] got lucky.
 It rained all day, and we didn't have raincoats for our guys until 11 o'clock.
 By that time, they were frozen stiff.
 So we lost the field game."